-If you have any chronic symptoms or diseases (like constipation, fatigue, heart burn, stomachaches, etc.), these are signs that the body is no longer functioning optimally and something has built up.
+If you have any chronic symptoms or diseases (like constipation, fatigue, heart burn, stomachaches, etc.), these are signs that the body is no longer functioning optimally, and something has built up.
 Many people who experience these symptoms see several doctors, who all tell them they are fine.
 They don’t have any diagnosable “disorder,” because they are not “sick” according to mainstream medicine.
+Or maybe they have lab results that come back within “range” even though they feel awful.
+Some doctors might not even see the need to test unless your symptoms are debilitating.
 They don’t have a specific virus or bacteria that a pill or surgery can fix to cure them.
 Yet, they are living in misery with potentially debilitating symptoms.

 Whether your symptoms are minor or severe, if you have symptoms, there is a reason for them, and an underlying cause.
 Beginning a detox diet of some type is going to be a good starting place.

-A number of different types of diets or supplements can help begin detox.
+A number of different types of diets, supplements, or protocols can help begin detox.
 These can include:

 - Reducing/eliminating grains